Ar0xA/ar0xa.github.io/_posts/2015-08-05-Do-you-like-shells-this-is-how-you-get-shells.md

 How about a more popular password manager tool like LastPass though?
 How does that fare work:
 ![msf]({{ site.url }}/public/images/thisishowyougetshells/msf9.JPG)

 Well I'll be darned; nothing.
 So because this also uses a browser plug-in; the clipboard isn't used and this too is a great way to protect your passwords.
+Obviously when you copy it from the password manager to be used outside of a browser, the clipboard is used.
+It's not a complete fix.

 **conclusion**

 It's easy to evade anti-virus and anti-malware tools using tools like Metasploit, Meterpreter and Shellter.
 And unless you try actually execute evil code by abusing an exploit, anti-exploit tools like EMET will be rather useless too.

-What did work though it dit not prevent the takeover of the system were a solid password manager that uses a browser plugin and Zemana's AntiLogger.
+What did work, though it did not prevent the takeover of the system, were a solid password manager that uses a browser plugin and Zemana's AntiLogger.

 What would have helped?
 If my fictional buddy wouldn't have executed the program I had send him, what a trusting dumb-ass.
 And shows that you can't trust anyone, and you should never, ever run programs unless you absolutely trust the source that send them.